SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 - Review every change the tool suggests before applying it to a live script
 - Keep a backup of your original scripts before making any changes

-If you have questions regarding migrating ScriptRunner to Cloud, speak to a ScriptRunner [Customer Success Manager](https://www.scriptrunnerhq.com/locker/customer-success-team).
+If you have questions, speak to your Adaptavist Customer Success Manager.

 ---

 ## What Problem Does This Solve?

-When you migrate from Jira Data Center to Jira Cloud using JCMA (Jira Cloud Migration Assistant), internal numeric IDs can change.
+When you migrate from Jira Data Center to Jira Cloud using JCMA (Jira Cloud Migration Assistant), all internal numeric IDs change.
 This includes:

 - Custom field IDs (e.g. `customfield_10001` on DC becomes `customfield_10500` on Cloud)
 - Custom field option IDs (the IDs for select list values, radio buttons, checkboxes, cascading selects, etc.)